Grilled Chicken TostadasJump to Recipe

 That goes on the grill first to cook through.
 If you’re using chicken cutlets they should cook pretty fast.
 Cook them over direct heat so they get some nice grill marks on them!

 I worked on some toppings as well, starting with a quick guacamole.
-I used Old El Paso Guacamole Seasoning which is a quick way to mix up some guac if you don’t want to bother chopping up stuff for a full version.
+I kept it simple with Guacamole Seasoning which is a quick way to mix up some guac if you don’t want to bother chopping up stuff for a full version.

 I thought it was a beautiful spread of toppings!